-Larger settlements quite often do not have any properly planned sewage treatment plants, nor do they have any well planned and maintained refuse dumps, which are often the major causes of groundwater pollution.
+Larger settlements quite often do not

+have any properly planned

+sewage treatment plants, nor

+do they have any well planned

+and maintained refuse dumps,

+which is often the major

+cause of groundwater

+pollution.

-Quality guidelines for drinking water have been set out by the Department of Water Affairs and Forestry, Water Environment Division.
+The quality guidelines for drinking water have been set out by the Department of Water Affairs and Forestry, Water Environment Division.

-Groundwater monitoring is considered very important not only to understand and identify water quality trends and related indicators, but also to determine availability of good quality water sources.
+Groundwater monitoring is considered very important, not only to understand and identify water quality trends and related indicators, but also to determine the availability of acceptable quality water sources.
 The Geohydrology division in the MAWF is responsible for groundwater investigation and monitoring.
-Unused boreholes and wells should never be used as refuse tips.
-Their surface openings should be sealed when not in use.